 - Watching your diet?
 Opt for low-fat cream cheese.

-- When using cream cheese, make sure that it is in room temperature.
+- When using cream cheese, make sure that it is at room temperature.
 To ensure this, take it out of the refrigerator hours ahead before the preparation.
 This is to avoid a lumpy mixture.

 - 2 lbs peaches (sliced)